 Participants at the Seal Beach Meetings believed that the option to place into escrow command codes required to access and control space assets with the International Registry or an agreed escrow agent, via an irrevocable form of escrow agreement, provided a consensual and mechanical process for the expeditious and predictable exercise of remedies while concurrently avoiding any cause for the Registrar to act in a quasi-judicial capacity.
-Further consideration was recommended as regards the disclosure of access and command codes where such information would be considered by a State Party controlled or restricted for export.

 As proposed at the Rome Meetings, the remedies provisions have been altered to add an optional (opt-out) provision to accommodate potential conflicts with other applicable laws.
 It was nevertheless noted at the Seal Beach meetings that the economic value of the preliminary draft Protocol is based on the uniform applicability and efficacy of the remedies available to commercial creditors.
 In reference to earlier suggestions that recourse to binding arbitration may be considered as an alternative remedy and means of enforcement, it was suggested that dispute resolution mechanisms should not be deemed as a substitute for the remedy provisions contemplated by the Cape Town Convention and preliminary draft Protocol.
-No other remedies were proposed at the Evry Meetings.
+It was further suggested at the 2002 Rome Meetings that additional consideration should be given to the remedies provisions, such as in cases of repossession through an agent.